rochaadrielea/pharma-stream-ai-lakehouse/README.md

 ## Pharma Stream AI Lakehouse
 Pharmaceutical companies receive millions of reviews, complaints, lab reports, and photos every year — from patients, doctors, and regulators.
-Most of that data is unstructured (text, PDFs, images, scanned leaflets) and scattered across silos (marketing, QA, pharmacovigilance).
+Most of that data is unstructured (text, PDFs, images, scanned leaflets) and spread across different departments like marketing, quality, and safety teams.

 This means: